 Without Josef Kohout, much of the history of queer persecution under the Nazis might have been lost or never told.
 He was the first pink triangle prisoner to publish an account of the horrors faced by queer victims of the Nazi regime.

 Born on January 24, 1915, Josef’s ordeal began in 1939, when he sent his boyfriend, Fred, a Christmas card.
 The letter was intercepted.
 Fred’s father, a high-ranking Nazi, ensured his son escaped punishment, but Josef was not so lucky.
-He was arrested and sent to multiple concentration camps, enduring unimaginable brutality.
+He was arrested and sent to Sachsenhausen then Flössenburg concentration camps, enduring unimaginable brutality.

 “Amerikaner gekommen.”
 (The Americans have come.)

-After Josef’s death in 1994, Wilhelm donated his papers and his original pink triangle badge to Dr. Klaus Müller, ensuring his legacy would live on.
-These artifacts now reside at the United States Holocaust Memorial Museum (USHMM).
-Because of Josef’s courage in telling his story, the pink triangle was reclaimed by the modern gay rights movement, not as a mark of shame, but as a symbol of pride and remembrance.
+After Josef’s death in 1994, Wilhelm donated his papers and his original pink triangle badge to Dr. Klaus Müller, for the United States Holocaust Memorial Museum (USHMM), ensuring his legacy and those of other gay victims would live on.
+Because of Josef’s courage in telling his story, the pink triangle was reclaimed by the modern gay rights movement, not as a mark of shame, but as a symbol of pride and remembrance, most notoriously by Act Up during the AIDS epidemic.